sbovo/HoloLens-Windows-MachineLearning/README.md

 # HoloLens Windows MachineLearning

-The way to train your model in the Cloud and run it on the HoloLnesn!
+The way to train your model in the Cloud and run it on the HoloLens!

+## HoloLensWinML

+## HoloLensWinMLmin